Daniel Jacobs (boxer): Jacobs vs. Sulęcki

-In February 2018, after weeks of speculation, it was officially announced that Jacobs would fight Polish boxer Maciej Sulęcki (26-0, 10 KOs) on April 28 at the Barclays Center in New York City on HBO.
+In February 2018, after weeks of speculation, it was officially announced that Jacobs would fight Polish boxer Maciej Sulęcki (26–0, 10 KOs) on April 28 at the Barclays Center in New York City on HBO.
 On March 30, the WBA elevated the fight to be an eliminator for their middleweight title.
-Jacobs won 116-111, 117-110 and 115-112 on three judges' scorecards.
+Jacobs won 116–111, 117–110 and 115–112 on three judges' scorecards.

 The fight averaged 811,000 viewers and peaked at 874,000 viewers.

+IBF middleweight champion

 Jacobs vs. Derevyanchenko

-On April 27, the IBF ordered Gennady Golovkin to defend his title against Ukrainian contender Sergiy Derevyanchenko (12-0, 10 KOs).
+On April 27, the IBF ordered Gennady Golovkin to defend his title against Ukrainian contender Sergiy Derevyanchenko (12–0, 10 KOs).
 This came after the Golovkin vs. Alvarez rematch broke down and Golovkin decided to fight Vanes Martirosyan on May 5.
 The IBF allowed Golovkin to fight Martirosyan as long as he would fight Derevyanchenko afterwards.
 On June 6, Golovkin was stripped of his IBF world title due to not adhering to the IBF rules.
 The IBF granted Golovkin an exception to fight Martirosyan although they would not sanction the fight, however told Golovkin's team to start negotiating and fight mandatory challenger Derevyanchenko by August 3, 2018.
 The IBF released a statement in detail.
 On June 25, the IBF ordered a purse bid to take place for Jacobs vs. Derevyanchenko on June 11.
 On July 20, according to Ringtv, the fight would take place for the vacant IBF middleweight title on November 10, 2018 at the Nassau Veterans Memorial Coliseum, Uniondale, New York.

-Jacobs vs. Canelo
+Jacobs vs. Álvarez

-In his next fight, Jacobs faced pound-for-pound great Canelo Alvarez, in a bid to unify his IBF title with the WBA, WBC and The Ring middleweight titles.
+In his next fight, Jacobs faced Mexican boxer Canelo Álvarez, in a bid to unify his IBF title with the WBA, WBC and The Ring middleweight titles.
 In a mostly tactical bout, both fighters managed to avoid a lot of punches.
-Canelo proved to be the more elusive and efficient of the two, winning the fight via unanimous decision, 116-112, 115-113 and 115-113 to unify the middleweight belts.
+Canelo proved to be the more elusive and efficient of the two, winning the fight via unanimous decision, 116–112, 115–113 and 115–113 to unify the middleweight belts.